lucytasker/littlespoon2/_clients/the-blind-finch.md

 ![](/uploads/dsc-0548-1.JPG){: width="4406" height="2938"}

-I also designed their menu boards and business cards to fit in with their branding and style.
+I also designed their menu boards, flyers, baseball caps and business cards to fit in with their branding and style.

 &nbsp;